christianacca/angular-cc-appinsights/api-reference.md

      * If true, automatically send a page view event on each $route change (default=true) */ autoTrackPageViews?: boolean;
+    /**
+     * Telemtry initializers that should run when an ajax dependency item is about to be sent;
+     */
     ajaxTelemetryInitializers?: Array<TelemetryInitializer | string>,
     /**
      * Telemtry initializers that should run when a page view item is about to be sent;